 Clear as mud?
 Feel free to contact me if I haven’t explained it well enough.

-All that said, I’m leaning strongly towards frogging mine.
-The bias is quite noticeable after 4 short-row sections, and I can only foresee it worsening after the 6 repeats needed for the foot.
+All that said, I’m leaning strongly towards frogging mine. :P The bias is quite noticeable after 4 short-row sections, and I can only foresee it worsening after the 6 repeats needed for the foot.
 At the very least, I’m ripping the heel back to redo, and maybe continuing down the foot in plain stocking stitch.